SuryenduB/Terraform/EntraID/modules/EntraIDApplication/readme.md

 ### <a name="output_access_package"></a> [access\_package](#output\_access\_package)

-Description: n/a
+Description: The access package associated with the application.

 ### <a name="output_application_group"></a> [application\_group](#output\_application\_group)

-Description: n/a
+Description: The Azure AD group associated with the application.

 ### <a name="output_azuread_access_package_resource_package_association"></a> [azuread\_access\_package\_resource\_package\_association](#output\_azuread\_access\_package\_resource\_package\_association)

-Description: n/a
+Description: The association between the access package and the resource package in Azure AD.